 Heat a pan and dry roast the gram flour until light brown and aromatic.
 Make sure you do this on medium flame and keep an eye on the flour as it tends to burn quickly.

 To the roasted gram flour, add the chili powder, coriander powder, cumin powder, chaat masala and salt along with finely chopped coriander leaves.
 Mix well.

 Take a ball of dough.
 Flatten it into a disc and dust with some flour.
-Roll into a ½″ thick circle.
-Place a tablespoon of the filling in the middle and pinch the ends of the dough together like a bag as shown in the picture.
+Roll into a 1/2″ thick circle.
+Place a tbsp of the filling in the middle and pinch the ends of the dough together like a bag as shown in the picture.

 Now flatten the stuffed dough ball gently and dust with flour.